nhannguyen95/algorithms/database/10-storage-and-file-structure.md

 ---

+Storage media classification:
+- **Volatile storage**: information residing in volatile storage doesn not survive system crashes.
+Example: *main memory*, *cache*.
+Access to volatile storage is extremely fast.
+- **Nonvolatile storage**: Information residing in nonvolatile storage survives system crashes.
+Example: *magnetic disk*, *flash*, *optical media*, *magnetic tapes*.
+Nonvolatile storage is slower than volatile storage.
+- **Stable storage**: Information residing in stable storage is "never" lost.
+Although stable storage is theoretically impossible to obtain, it can be closely approximated by techniques that make data loss extremely unlikely.
+Updates must be done with care to ensure that a failure during an update to stable storage does not cause a loss of information.

+---

 A database is mapped into a number of different files that are maintained by the underlying operating system.
 These files reside permanently on disks.

 2 approach to store records (rows):